joshhighet/r7/README.md

    r7 config set --no-vm-verify-ssl && r7 vm config-test
    ```

-_here be the end of hand-crafted instructions and manually typed files. mostly made with Grok 4 Heavy & Claude Code_
+here be the end of hand-crafted instructions and manually typed files.

+---

+_mostly made with Grok 4 Heavy & Claude Code_